bbny-90/MY_ML_DL_General/README.md

 - unsupervised learning based on the autoencoder architecture for tabular and time-series data

+- supervised learning for tabular data regression and time-series forcasting

 - AWS S3 client for cloud interaction